 until the industrial revolution came along to disrupt the placidity of

 Nature.
-Yet, even the authors of the UN Report must
+Yet, even the authors of the UN Report must admit

-"proxy data (e.g., tree ring width) may be influenced by both local
+"proxy data (e.g., tree ring width) may be influenced by both local temperature

-and other factors such as precipitation, and are often representative
+and other factors such as precipitation, and are often representative of

-particular seasons rather than full years....Uncertainties generally
+particular seasons rather than full years....Uncertainties generally increase

 into the past due to increasingly limited spatial coverage."